Thursday, March 4, 2010

 Camping Supplies

-A cursory sifting through my photos from our trip shows that, after deleting about a tenth of them, I have 1,309 left.
+My photos from our trip?
+After deleting about a tenth of them, I have 1,309 left.

 So, instead of panicking, I will start the story at the beginning, and take it day by day.
 Some days had many stories in them, even if the whole story was in one picture, or in words because we were too busy staying on the road to take pictures, or too shy; and I will sometimes depart from the timeline and take a story and tell it on its own.

-We planned to camp for the most part, with one booking made at a self-catering cottage on a farm near Nieu Bethesda (R400 or $54 per night), and one at a luxury self-catering (contradiction in terms?) lodge in Lesotho.
+We planned to camp for the most part, with the exceptions of one booking made at a self-catering cottage on a farm near Nieu Bethesda in the Karoo (R400 or $54 per night), and one at a luxury self-catering (contradiction in terms?) lodge in the mountain kingdom of Lesotho.
 As things turned out, the money for the latter (R1,360 or $183) was rather wasted, though the scenery did not disappoint.

 On average we paid between R145 - R200 ($19 - $27) per night at SAN Park camping sites.
-In return we got a stand for our tent and car (usually a patch of grass with a shade tree, and twice with priceless views) with water and an electrical point (more about that later), impeccably clean ablution facilities (shared),which comprised showers, baths, toilet stalls and sinks with copious mirrors, and scullery and sometimes kitchen amenities.
+In return we got a stand for our tent and car (usually a patch of grass with a shade tree) with water and an electrical point, impeccably clean ablution facilities (shared),which included showers, baths, toilet stalls and sinks with copious mirrors, and scullery and sometimes kitchen amenities.
+Two of the camp stands had views beyond description (Glen Reenen, Storms River).

-We needed a lot of supplies for two meals a day, plus inbetween snacks.
+We needed a lot of supplies for two meals a day (breakfast and dinner), plus inbetween snacks.

-Then we had the two ammo boxes.
-Pasta, polenta, packaged marinades, canned tuna, self-raising flour.
+Pantry ingredients: Pasta, polenta, packaged marinades, canned tuna, self-raising flour.
 Cornichons, salamis, home made chutney, crackers.
 Pepper grinder, salt, olive oil.
 Bags of lemons, pineapples and avocado.
 Long life custard for Vince.
 Garlic and onions and shallots and potatoes.
 Apricot jam.
+Road basics, with variations possible.

-In the fridge and cooler were frozen lamb and boerewors and cheddar and parmesan cheese and peaches and nectarines.
-Duck confit.
+In the fridge and cooler (replenished on route with the ice that every place sold) were frozen lamb and boerewors and cheddar and parmesan cheese and peaches and nectarines.
+My mother's suck confit (indestructable, hredded into mac and cheese and eaten on our second last night after the worst drive ever, above Rhodes).
 Also sugarsnap peas, cherry tomatoes and long-lasting iceberg lettuce.
 Vinaigrette in a glass bottle with stopper.
-And rosemary and thyme in ziplock bags.
+And rosemary and thyme in ziplock bags with the air sucked out.
 Butter.
 Wholegrain bread.

-In the Kitchen Box was my kitchen.
-Two chopping boards a big sharp knife a small sharp knife two wooden spoons the tongs three candle holders with glass chimneys and many candles two tumblers for wine or beer knives and forks for eating plastic wrap foil and trash bags a torch (flashlight) and Tabard citronella candles for mosquitoes.
-Enamelled tin plates, bowls and skottel for chops and sausage.
+In the Kitchen Box was my kitchen, and the dining room: A chopping board, a chef's knife, a paring knife, two wooden spoons, tongs.
+Plastic wrap, foil and trash bags, a torch (flashlight) and Tabard citronella candles for mosquitoes.
+Enamelled tin plates, bowls and skottel (lidded dish) for chops and sausage.
 Napkins and kitchen towels for wrapping around glass.
+Three candle holders with glass chimneys. and many candles.
+Two tumblers for wine or beer, knives and forks for eating.

 Above: our kitchen at Glen Reenen Rest Camp, Golden Gate National Park, Eastern Free State

-The Fire Bag (matches, wood, blitz fire lighter briquettes, axe, braai grid and tongs), charcoal.
+The Fire Bag: matches, wood, blitz fire lighter briquettes, axe for splitting wood, braai grid and tongs, charcoal.

-The Tent Bag with pillows and sheet.
+The Tent Bag: pillows and sheet.
 Yes.
 Sheet.
 The sleeping bags in tight drum shapes.

 Not to mention toilet paper.
 In case.
 A spade.
 Really in case.